 Higher vitamin C levels were also protective against lead exposure due to the vitamin’s ability to inhibit the intestinal absorption of lead as well as its ability to promote its urinary excretion.
 Essentially vitamin C acts as a barrier to lead absorption and a promoter of its excretion.
 Environmentalists confirm that urban air, soil, and water tend to hold comparably higher lead levels due to a history of industrial presence in cities and their proximity to neighborhoods mostly populated with African Americans.
 Increasing the vitamin C content in a multivitamin for an urban population disproportionately exposed to lead is a sound approach to population health.

 There are also vitamins and minerals that provide glucose stability to people with diabetes.
 According to the National Institute of Health, African Americans are twice as likely to develop diabetes than White Americans, and first line treatment involves metformin for over half.
 Metformin can lead to folate and vitamin B12 deficiencies.
-Sequence Multivitamins has the added folate and vitamin B12 that older African Americans with high diabetes risk need.
+Sequence Multivitamins has added folate and vitamin B12.
 Keeping diabetes stable helps to avoid the related bad outcomes including heart, kidney, and stroke-related risks.
 Magnesium has also been shown to improve diabetes control and stabilize blood vessels.
 Sequence Multivitamins are fortified with magnesium.

 Potassium has shown benefits in cardiac rhythm stability, blood pressure control, and electrolyte balance.
 There has been data that suggests African Americans have lower potassium levels overall which could be related to the increased incidence of diabetes and helpful in preventing heart or stroke problems.
 Sequence Multivitamins has added potassium.